Water Bore Drilling

 Small pump overall yearly costs:

-Small pump power costs for 1 year = $113
+Small pump electricity costs for 1 year = $113/year

 Wrap up and summary

-Using town water, and comparing water usage to the big pump, your yearly costs would be $6052 in water and excess water charges to put 2,242kL of water on your yard/pool/garden.
+Using town water and comparing water usage to the big pump, your yearly consumption bills would be $6,628 in water and excess water charges to put 2,242kL of water on your yard, pool, and garden.

-Using town water, and comparing water usage to the small pump, your yearly costs would be $3991 in water and excess water charges to put 1,495kL of water on your yard/pool/garden.
+Using town water and comparing water usage to the small pump, your yearly consumption bills would be $4,320 in water and excess water charges to put 1,495kL of water on your yard, pool, and garden.